 I have a confession to make – I’m a ramen addict.

-Yeah it’s a hard infliction eating away at delicious noodles drenched in different types of broth and covered with pork, chicken, vegetables.
+Yeah it’s a hard infliction eating away at delicious noodles drenched in different types of broth.

-But eating ramen in Tokyo, or Japan for that matter can also be fun, with systems you will most likely not be used to.
+But eating ramen in Tokyo, or Japan for that matter is fun, with systems you will most likely not be used to.
 It’s a melting pot of different ramen styles.

 Many areas of Japan have their own way way of making ramen, with their own style broth soup and noodles.
 It’s one of the joys of travelling in Japan trying all the variation in the food by region.